suth/video-thumbnails/readme.txt

 * [Simple Video Embedder](http://wordpress.org/extend/plugins/simple-video-embedder/)
 * [Vimeo Shortcode](http://blog.esimplestudios.com/2010/08/embedding-vimeo-videos-in-wordpress/)
 * [WP YouTube Lyte](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

+Video Thumbnails will always be totally free while remaining a full-featured plugin, but if you'd like to support the developer consider purchasing [Video Thumbnails Pro](https://refactored.co/plugins/video-thumbnails).
+The pro version runs alongside the standard version and adds additional features like maximum image sizes, more powerful bulk scanning options, a customizable upload directory, and more!

 Some functions are available to advanced users who want to customize their theme: